arian/Array.Math/README.md

 would be nice as well.
 To do this, JavaScript needs to be extended so it can handle Complex numbers, this can be found in Complex.js

-To be sure all the methods work as expected, there is a Specs folder that contains MooTools SlickSpec tests.
+To be sure all the methods work as expected, there is a Specs folder that contains some tests.

 ![Screenshot](http://github.com/arian/Array.Math/raw/master/screenshot.png)